In a film which involves a lot of character deaths, it seems like the Token Minority will inevitably be the first person to go and kick the bucket.

 - In The Mortal Instruments: City of Bones, Madame Dorothea, played by CCH Pounder, is the first named character to kick the bucket courtesy of Demonic Possession.

 - This happens in Mortal Kombat: The Movie: Liu Kang's first (black opponent) ends up having his soul sucked out by Tsung after Liu refuses to finish him.
+As far as named kombatants go, Canon Foreigner Art Lean is the first and only one of the heroes to die.

 - Mr. Holland's Opus: Black drum student Louis Russ (played by Terrence Howard) is the only person to die in this movie.
 He gets killed in Vietnam and they all attend his funeral.